 Now, of course, the reality is you could do a few drinks after work.
 Let’s say it’s been a tough week at work, and you are good, so you opt for a medium glass of wine after with colleagues and the flow of the conversation.

 Then after the bar, a few of you head to a local eatery, and the wine flows with your evening meal.

 - 3 in the pub

-- Now let us put that one night which is extreme for many but not unthinkable into context.
-By having six medium 175ml glasses of a so called 13% ABV wine puts you over the low risk drinking guidelines.
-Actually it is probably classed as binge drinking.
+- Now let us put that one night, which is extreme for many but not unthinkable, into context.
+Having six medium 175ml glasses of so-called 13% ABV wine puts you over the low-risk drinking guidelines.
+Actually, it is probably classed as binge drinking.

-- I was just a wine social drinker but my liver gave up, so you don’t have to be extreme for you to suddenly be presented with a health scare and mine was 48 hours to live.
+- I was just a wine social drinker, but my liver gave up, so you don’t have to be extreme for you to be presented with a health scare suddenly and mine was 48 hours to live.
 So 13%?
-Yep it’s confusing.
+Yep, it isn’t obvious.

 ABV is the diagnostic tool for finding out how strong your wine is.
 Simple!

 Now imagine a fishbowl and how many fish displace the amount of water.
-Well ABV – Alcohol by Volume is the same really.
-No fish but it gives us the percentage the wine you are drinking that is actually alcohol content.
+Well, ABV – Alcohol by Volume is the same, really.
+No fish, but it gives us the percentage of the wine you are drinking, actually alcohol content.

-Let’s take an example, so you have a glass wine with 12% ABV on the menu and yes some places have them now which is a good thing.
-So in your head you need to clock that is 12% pure alcohol.
-It’s like a ladder, the higher up the scale well the more alcohol in your glass or bottle.
+Let’s take an example, so you have a glass of wine with 12% ABV on the menu, and yes, some places have them now, which is a good thing.
+So in your head, you need to clock that is 12% pure alcohol.
+It’s like a ladder; the higher up the scale well, the more alcohol in your glass or bottle.

-So a quick check seemed to confirm what I was thinking, which is that deep wines especially the color means a high percentage but it’s not always the case.
+So a quick check seemed to confirm what I was thinking: deep wines, especially the colour, mean a high percentage, but it’s not always the case.
 Let’s look at some in my local supermarket drinks aisle.